 MT sensors cannot receive further commands if the downstream device is powering any MT gateways.
 Verify that the downstream device is not powering any MT gateways.
 If the gateway is no longer reachable, toggle the physical remote lock-out switch on the sensor to recover power.

 Power Event Log

-This is a record of all power commands which have been issued to the sensor.
-It contains details about the user who attempted the command, their email address and the command which was attempted.
-The time of these events is shown in the network timezone.
+The Power event log is a record of all power commands sent to the sensor.
+The log displays the name and email address of the user who sent the command, the time the command was sent, and the event type of the command.
+The time displayed is shown in the network timezone.